canvasxyz/canvas/docs/1-introduction.md

 # Introduction

-Canvas is a framework for making real-time decentralized apps.
+Canvas is a framework for making real-time decentralized applications.

-Canvas apps are built on a programmable multi-writer peer-to-peer CRDT relational database.
-They're easy to configure and automatically have several desirable properties:
+Canvas apps are built on a programmable multi-writer relational database.
+They're easy to configure and automatically have several useful properties:

 - **Off-chain**.
 No transaction fees or confirmation wait times.
 Any number of peers can concurrently execute new actions, without waiting for consensus.
 - **Real-time p2p**.
 Peers connect and sync directly with each other over libp2p, and use GossipSub topics to broadcast actions.